 Desperate people will do anything to find what they need.
-If you are in the desert without water, in the baking sun, you will crawl, if you have to, on hands and knees to find water to live.
+If you were in the desert without water, baking under the sun, you would crawl on your hands and knees to find water and survive.
 If my child is sick, I will do everything in my power to find healing for them.
 I will go to every doctor, every hospital until I find someone that can help.
 In the Old Testament there are many stories of people who were desperate for God, who cried out to Him from the depths of despair.
-The New Testament shares many stories of people who were desperate for the spiritual and physical healing that only Jesus could give.
+The New Testament also shares many stories of people who were desperate for the spiritual and physical healing that only Jesus could give.

 "Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us."